fenderdigital/platform-exercise/README.md

     * echo $PGPASS : displays value.

 ## Running and testing the project

+**Installation**:
+* clone this project
+* run npm install in project directory

+**Quick Start**:
+* npm run fullTest : to build database and run all tests.
+* npm run service-front : Start and run all services with console logging
+    * interactive kill on console to end.
+* npm run service : Start and run all services in background
+    * npm run stopdb : to stop services.

  **Database**:
 * Operations:
     * start - npm run startdb